 With an IGR as part of your flea control, the flea life cycle is disrupted at multiple stages through different active ingredients and modes of action.
 This is often referred to as integrated flea control (IFC).
-The addition of an IGR to Advantage II adds larvicidal and ovicidal properties to target flea infestations and kill all flea life stages.
+The addition of an IGR to Advantage II provides ovicidal, as well as additional larvicidal properties to target flea infestations and kill all flea life stages.

 Is Advantage II waterproof?

 Yes, there is no need to reapply the product after weekly swimming or a bath.
 For best results, use a non-detergent shampoo.